What is a Globulin Blood Test?

 Serum electrophoresis is the name given to the globulin test.
 It is a blood test that determines the concentrations of four different types of globulins.

-Gamma-globulin levels declined after the first stress exposure but it increases after subsequent exposures.
+Gamma-globulin levels declined after the first stress exposure but they increased after subsequent exposures.

 Diabetes risk has also been linked to elevated globulin levels.